By Lucia Mutikani

 Nonfarm payrolls rose 163,000 last month, the Labor Department said on Friday, beating economists expectations for a 100,000 gain.
 The report was dimmed somewhat by the increase in the jobless rate from 8.2 percent in June, even as more people gave up the search for work.
-In addition, employment for May and June was revised to show 6,000 fewer jobs created than previously reported.

 The closely watched employment report comes two days after the U.S. central bank sent a stronger signal that a new round of major support could be on the way if the faltering recovery does not pick up.

 Most economists expect the Fed will launch a third round of bond purchases, possibly at its next policy meeting on Sept.
 12-13.